akanksharma/MovieBuzz/README.md

  * Image Caching is also used.

  If given some more time, I would have completed the unit test cases also.
- Also, improved the navigation of the app.
+ : Also, improved the navigation of the app.
+ : Better error handling